-

 experimental evidence has not yet been provided.
 These are simply claims."

-In an October 15, 1985 interview with T. D. Singh and Pahwan Saharan, Esther
+In an October 15, 1985 interview with T. D. Singh and Pahwan Saharan, it was

-was asked her opinion on Francis Cricks' view that it would soon be a very
+noted that in Francis Crick's view that it would soon be a very

 simple matter to create life artificially, now that they had an understanding

 of DNA structure.
-Esther's interviewers asked her if she thought such views
+Esther's interviewers asked her opinion on such views, and

-counter-productive"; the reason being that censorship prevents thoughts from being
+her reasoning being that censorship prevents thoughts from being expressed.

-overconfident views (she pointed out that they couldn't even create a living virus),
+overconfident views (she pointed out that scientists were still unable to create

-she always viewed Crick with respect, as a close colleague and friend.
-Disagreements
+even a living virus), she always viewed Crick with respect, as a close colleague

-in principles need not imply a loss in respect or friendship.
+and friend.
+Disagreements in principle need not imply a loss of respect or

-Esther had told me that in her opinion the Nobel Prize can often be
+Esther told me that in her opinion the Nobel Prize can often be destructive; that

-Josh was (to view himself in such inflated self importance and grandeur).
+ex-husband's character.
+"How silly Josh was (to view himself in such inflated

 Click here to see how quickly scientific researchers are forgotten